Aam-Digital/ndb-core/doc/compodoc_sources/concepts/configuration.md

 ```

 The `"columnGroup"` object holds the three properties `"default"`, `"mobile"` and `"groups"`.
-`"default"` and `"mobile"` hold the names of the group of columns being display by default or on a mobile device.
+`"default"` and `"mobile"` hold the names of the group of columns being displayed by default or on a mobile device.
+If the `"columnGroup"` property is not defined, all columns will be displayed.
+If `"default"` or `"mobile"` is not defined, the first entry of `"groups"` will be used.
 `"groups"` consists of an array of groups of columns, where every entry has a `"name"` and an array of column names within `"columns"`.

 Example: